 The ingredients here are simple pantry and refrigerator staples that come together to make the best pot of soup.

-• Corn: on the cob is best so you can utilize the kernels and the corn milk from the husks (see below for fresh corn substitutions).
+• Corn: Corn that is still on the cob is best so you can utilize the kernels and the corn milk from the husks (see below for fresh corn substitutions).
+Check out our tips for buying corn.

-• Carrot, Celery, and Onion: this trio is critical to adding flavor and we use them in just about every soup recipe.
+• Carrot, Celery, and Onion: This aromatic trio is critical to adding flavor and we use them in nearly all of our soup recipes.

-• Chicken Broth, Milk & Cream: These are the base of the corn stock.
+• Chicken Broth, Milk and Cream: These form the base of the corn stock.
 We simmer the shucked cobbs in this combination for a deeply delicious chowder base.

 Ingredients for Corn Chowder with fresh corn, potatoes, broth, milk, cream, bacon